hiimmuc/Speaker-verification-pytorch/README.md

-# Voice Verification for Zalo AI Challenge Dataset
+# Voice Verification for Zalo AI Challenge 2020.

 This repository contains the framework for training speaker verification model described in [2]
 with score normalization post-processing described in [3].